Ralph Binney: Naval career

 In 1934, on the completion of a final shore appointment at the Admiralty he was placed on the retired list with the rank of captain.

 Captain Binney in 1935 as the first director of the Colombian Naval Academy along with the first class of cadets aboard the training ship MC Cúcuta.

-From 1934–1939, he served with the Colombian Navy and was instrumental in the setting up of their naval cadet and officer training system, for which he was made a Commander of the Order of Boyaca.
+From 1934 to 1939, he served with the Colombian Navy and was instrumental in the setting up of their naval cadet and officer training system, for which he was made a Commander of the Order of Boyaca.
 He was well regarded in Colombia and his name is still commemorated by one class within the Escuela Naval Almirante Padilla's intake of cadets being named the 'Binney' class.